Nayshins/Nayshins.github.io/_posts/2014-10-22-stages-of-creative-thought.md

 ### Takeaway

-Realizing that difficult problems take time to solve and learning more about the steps involved in making creative decisions, has given me a deeper insight into my creative process.
-I now have a toolset to recognize what stage of thought my brain is in, and how to effectively coax solutions from the apparent chaos of creative thought.
+The realization that difficult problems take time to solve and with greater knowledge of the steps involved in making creative decisions, I now have a deeper insight into my creative process.
+I have added a new toolset to recognize what stage of thought my brain is in, and now know how to effectively coax solutions from the apparent chaos of creative thought.